gitmurphy/collab-notes/open-ux-tools-i18next-update.md

 > packages/ui5-library-writer/templates/optional/typescript/package.json:      "typescript": "^5.1.6",
 >
 > ```
+>
-> TODO: Check if this needs to be updated with Austin or Donal.
+> TODO: Check if this needs to be updated with Austin/Donal/Ian.

-- `jsonFormat` option has been removed.
+- [] `jsonFormat` option has been removed.
   When a new JSON version is released, you can use the `compatibilityJSON` option, which now only accepts `v4` as value.

 > **Current Migration Status**
-> **[PENDING]** Both options could be passed as parameters to the i18next.init function.
+> **[DONE]** Both options could be passed as parameters to the i18next.init function.
 Example from docs:
 > ```
 > i18next.init({
 >  compatibilityJSON: 'v3'
 > });
 > ```
 >
-> Neither appear in open-ux-tools.
+> Neither appear in open-ux-tools:
+> `git grep jsonFormat` returns nothing.
+> AND
+> `git grep compatibilityJSON` returns nothing.

 ---

 ## v22.x.x to v23.0.0

-- Redesigned TypeScript types
+- [] Redesigned TypeScript types
   This PR redesigned the types to be less complex, faster and easier to maintain.
   The redesign endeavors to enhance the approach to parsing and inferring keys for the `t` function.
   Instead of performing a recursive examination of each key-value pair in resources associated with specific namespace(s) each time the `t` function is invoked, we generate a comprehensive set of keys from all namespaces just once.

   Make sure your `tsconfig` `compilerOptions` has the `strict` flag or the `strictNullChecks` set to `true`.
   Also use TypeScript v5.

 > **Current Migration Status**
 > **[PENDING]** strictNullChecks is set to true in root tsconfig.
 TypeScript version is 5 apart from two test apps as mentioned above.
+>
-> TODO: Check if satisfying both of these conditions means that this migration step is completed/ can be skipped.
+> TODO: Check with Austin/Donal/Ian if satisfying both of these conditions means that this migration step is completed/ can be skipped.

 ### Codemods